Follow us on Social Media:

 Abraham Was a Gentile

 Gentile in the Hebrew is goy (GO-ee) while in the Greek it’s ethnos (ETH-nos), both of which refers to the “nations” or non-Israelites.
-The Greek word hellén (HEL-lane) technically refers to Greeks, but often figuratively refers to Gentiles — non-Jews around the globe (e.g. Romans 2:9-10).
+The Greek word hellén (HEL-layn) technically refers to Greeks, but often figuratively refers to Gentiles — non-Jews around the globe (e.g. Romans 2:9-10).

 God’s chosen nation in the Old Covenant was the Israelites (Exodus 6:7, 19:5 & Deuteronomy 7:6).
 Abraham was technically a Gentile since the Israelites/Jews did not exist yet.
 While Abraham was the physical forefather of the Israelites/Jews in the inferior Old Covenant, he’s more importantly the father of all believers in the superior New Covenant (Romans 4:11 & Hebrews 8:6).
 This can be observed here: